Class diagrams also express the associations between classes by drawing lines between the boxes representing them.

 Realization (Weak is-a)

 Generalization refers to extracting the shared parts from different classes to make a general base class of what they have in common.
-For Java and Python, this corresponds to inheritance.
+For C# this corresponds to inheritance.
 We call this a strong is-a relationship, because the class has all the same state and behavior as the base class.
-In UML, realization is indicated by a solid arrow in the direction of inheritance:
+In UML, generalization is indicated by a solid arrow in the direction of inheritance:

 Also notice that we show that